10 Forgotten Women Freedom Fighters of India

 Moolmati was a simple woman, supported and helped her son in his struggle for freedom .
 Also, she went to Gorakhpur jail to see her son before his hanging.
 Ram Prasad broke down on seeing his mother who remained unmoved.
 She was firm in her response and told him that she was proud to have a son like him.
 After his death in a speech at a public gathering, she raised her other son’s hand and offered him to the Independence movement.
 Without her unstinting support and belief in the freedom struggle, Ram Prasad Bismil might not have had the resolve to pursue the path he had chosen.

 7. Lakshmi Sahgal

-Lakshmi Sahgal was a former Indian Army officer called as Captain Lakshmi.
+Lakshmi Sahgal was a former Indian Army officer called Captain Lakshmi.
 She picked up a Gun for Indian National Army (INA) founded by Netaji Subhash Chandra Bose and led it like a tigress in the struggle for Freedom.
-In fact, she was in charge of establishing and leading the Rani of Jhansi Regiment, comprising women soldiers.
-Also before joining INA she had served a sentence in a Burma prison for her role in the World War II.
+She was in charge of establishing and leading the Rani of Jhansi Regiment, comprising women soldiers.
+Also before joining INA, she had served a sentence in a Burma prison for her role in World War II.

 8. Kamaladevi Chattopadhyay

-With a social reformer she was a distinguished theatre actor and played a very important role on India’s fight for Independence.
+With a social reformer, she was a distinguished theatre actor and played a very important role in India’s fight for Independence.
 She became the first woman from India to be arrested by the British government for her active role as a patriotic leader.
-She was a remarkable person, who was endearingly referred as a social reformer, fearless and committed freedom fighter, improved the socio- economic conditions of women in India, also revived and promoted handicrafts and theatre.
-Also participated in Gandhi ji salt Satyagraha of 1930.
+She was a remarkable person, who was endearingly referred to as a social reformer, fearless and committed freedom fighter.
+She also improved the socio-economic conditions of women in India, revived and promoted handicrafts and theatre.
+She also participated in Gandhi Ji salt Satyagraha of 1930.
 For Legislative Assembly she was the first woman candidate.
-Instrumental in establishing All India Women’s Conference.
+She was instrumental in establishing the All India Women’s Conference.

 9. Kittur Rani Chennamma